Burnishing, Blending & Layering Techniques

 the tips clean if you are using it to blend selective colors.

 A colorless marker/pen can be used to blend layers of color together.

 The marker/pen is great for making washes, or under-paintings in color

 pencil paintings.
 Some top rated brands are Tombo, Prismacolor or

-Try using make-up sponges, q-tips or a Alvin Dry Cleaning Pad, for
+Try using make-up sponges, sponges, q-tips, Quick Erasers, or a Alvin Dry Cleaning Pad, for

 blending layers of color.